Mafia (party game): History

-Andrew Plotkin gave the rules a werewolf theme in 1997, arguing that the mafia had less cultural resonance, and that the werewolf concept fit the idea of a hidden enemy who looked normal during the daytime.
-Mafia and a variant called Thing have been played at science fiction writers' workshops since 1998, and have become an integral part of the annual Clarion and Viable Paradise workshops.
+In 1997, the werewolf theme was added to the game by Andrew Plotkin (also known as Zarf), arguing that the mafia had less cultural resonance, and that the werewolf concept fit the idea of a hidden enemy who looked normal during the daytime.

 The Werewolf variant of Mafia became widespread at major tech events, including the Game Developers Conference, ETech, Foo Camps, and South By Southwest.
-In 1998 the Kaliningrad Higher school of the Internal Affairs Ministry published the methodical textbook Nonverbal communications.
+In 1998, the Kaliningrad Higher school of the Internal Affairs Ministry published the methodical textbook Nonverbal communications.
 Developing role-playing games 'Mafia' and 'Murderer for a course on Visual psychodiagnostics, to teach reading body language and nonverbal signals.
-In September 1998 Mafia was introduced to the Graduate College at Princeton University, where a number of variants were developed.
+In September 1998, Mafia was introduced to the Graduate College at Princeton University, where several variants were developed.
 The werewolf theme was also incorporated in the French adaption of Mafia, The Werewolves of Millers Hollow.

-In August 2000, a user under the alias "mithrandir" of The Gray Labyrinth, a website devoted to puzzles and puzzle solving, ran a game of Mafia adapted for play on a forum board.
-Both The Grey Labyrinth and sister site MafiaScum claim that this was the first game of Mafia run on a forum board.
-From there, Mafia has spread to numerous online communities.

-In March 2006 Ernest Fedorov was running a Mafia Club in Kyiv, using his own patented variation of the rules.
-The club organizes games, rates players, and awards prizes (including a Sicily trip for their tournament-series champion).

-In June 2006 a Rockingham school inquiry was launched after parents complained of the traumatic effects classroom Mafia was having on their fifth-grade children.
-Davidoff responded to the reports, saying that as a parent who had studied child psychology for 25 years, he felt that the game could "teach kids to distinguish right from wrong", and that the positive message of being honest could overcome the negative effects of an "evil narrator" moderating the game as if it were a scary story.

-Mafia is one of the 50 most historically and culturally significant tabletop games since 1800 according to about.com.
+In 2016, a film, Mafia: The Game of Survival was made in Russia based on the game; however, it received negative reviews.